sourcemeta/learnjsonschema.com/content/2020-12/applicator/patternProperties.markdown

 ---
 keyword: "patternProperties"
 signature: "Object<String, Schema>"
+value: This keyword must be set to an object where each key is a valid [ECMA-262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) regular expression and each value is a valid JSON Schema
 summary: "Validation succeeds if, for each instance name that matches any regular expressions that appear as a property name in this keyword's value, the child instance for that name successfully validates against each schema that corresponds to a matching regular expression."
 kind: [ "applicator", "annotation" ]
 instance: [ "object" ]